cee-elle/just-the-docs/docs/utilities/creating_postman_collections.md

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/postman-collections-7.png)

-**Step 5)** Click on the breadcrumbs on the left-side panel in the Testing tab and select view more actions to add a new sub-folder called ‘GET’.
-Place the two previously created GET requests into that new folder.
+**Step 5)** Click on the breadcrumbs on the left-side panel in the **Testing** tab.

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/postman-collections-8a.png)

+1. Select view more actions to add a new sub-folder called ‘GET’.

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/postman-collections-8b.png)

+2. Place the two previously created GET requests into that new folder.

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/postman-collections-8c.png)

 **Step 6)** Click on the arrow button above the bread crumbs and a new sub-window will appear to the right.